XinYaanZyoy/OCBooks/NLP/notes/course1/week1.md

 Testing is straight forward, we divide our dataset in to two parts, 80% training and 20% testing, we try to find accuracy by usual fraction: $ \frac{number of tweets got right predicted}{total number of tweets analyzed} $, before we apply gradient descent algo. we need to know what the error or [cost function](https://en.wikipedia.org/wiki/Loss_function) is, and i think it's also pretty straight forward idea if we perceive ["linear regression"](https://en.wikipedia.org/wiki/Linear_regression#:~:text=In%20statistics%2C%20linear%20regression%20is,is%20called%20simple%20linear%20regression.).

-i know i'm not writing things rigorously, it's because these notes are supposed to be non-rigorous! for more details you know what to do! :)
+i know i'm not writing things rigorously, it's because these notes are supposed to be non-rigorous! for more details we know what to do! :)